Super Cobra

-Super Cobra (Note: スーパーコブラ (Sūpā Kobura) in Japanese) is a horizontally scrolling shooter developed by Konami, originally released as an arcade video game in 1981.
-It was published by Konami in Japan in March 1981 and released by Stern in North America on June 22, 1981.
-It is the spiritual sequel to the Scramble arcade game released earlier in 1981.
-Super Cobra contains eleven distinct sections, versus six in Scramble, and is significantly more difficult, requiring maneuvering through tight spaces early in the game.
+is a 1981 horizontally scrolling shooter video game developed and published by Konami for arcades.
+It was released in North America by Stern.
+It is a spiritual successor to Scramble, using the same arcade hardware.

 The game was a commercial success, selling 12,337 arcade cabinets in the United States within four months, becoming Stern's third best-selling arcade game.
 Super Cobra was widely ported by Parker Brothers, and there are Adventure Vision and standalone versions from Entex.